 The City proposes to realize its goals and objectives of encouraging the development of the RPLA, which were identified in the RPLA Plan and Project, and encouraging private investment in industrial redevelopment projects through public finance techniques including, but not limited to, tax increment financing through a series of interconnected RPAs.
-The RPA #1 is the first of these RPAs to be designated by the City.
-Utilizing RPA #1, as well as RPAs to follow, the City proposes to undertake a phased overall redevelopment project consisting of industrial and industrial-related uses within several RPAs adopted over the next five-year period.
+The RPA #2 is the second of these RPAs to be designated by the City.
+Utilizing RPA #2, as well as RPAs to follow, the City proposes to undertake a phased overall redevelopment project consisting of industrial and industrial-related uses within several RPAs adopted over the remainder of five-year period.
 The City's objectives would be served through the following: